debdeb18/Sloppy-game/README.md

-# Sloppy game for embedded hardware by Hanback
+# Sloppy game using Android Studio and embedded hardware

+> Sloppy is a memory game, inspired by the existing Simon game, which is made to better suited a mobile games

 This repository contains our final code for this project, with purpose of storing for future references